chaos-mesh/chaos-mesh/README.md

 $ kubectl delete -f pod-kill-example.yaml
 ```

+### additional
+There are now support such kind of chaos
+* pod-kill, pod-kill only works on pods which created by deployment / statefulset, when this kind of pod kill, it will be restarted by kubenetes.
+* pod-fail, pod-fail means pod will fail but not death.
+Only the process will be kill, the pod is still there
+* netem chaos, netem chaos contains some kind of chaos. such as delay, duplicate etc. you can find more in example
+* network partition, network partition can partition pod into differenet networks.
+If helpful for corss IDC's application
+* IO chaos, now IO chaos contains IO delay and IO errno. io delay means you can specify how slow the io will return.
+IO errno means you read/write IO operation will return error

 ## Chaos Dashboard

 Chaos dashboard can be used to visualize chaos events.
 However, it **only** supports tidb now (so it isn't installed by default).